Blog

 Real estate other than your primary residence is often considered an investment.
 When it comes time to sell items held for investment purposes, capital gains taxes are due on any profit.
 Although Florida does not have income tax and hence...

-Blog Corporate Governance for Small Businesses
+Blog Corporate Governance For Small Businesses

 Why Corporate Governance Matters for Small Businesses—and How to Choose the Right Structure